IVSandman/Final-year-thesis/README.md

 higher loss, F-1 score of 0.95, and average true prediction probability of 0.9942.
 It can be concluded that CNN is the suitable model for shrimp health analysis.

-## Datasets and Files
-Datasets are retrieved by the NCBI databank, and all the details are in METADATA.xlsx